KindleModding/sql.js/README.md

  - `sql-asm.js` : The older asm.js version of Sql.js.
 Slower and larger.
 Provided for compatibility reasons.
  - `sql-asm-memory-growth.js` : Asm.js doesn't allow for memory to grow by default, because it is slower and de-optimizes.
 If you are using sql-asm.js and you see this error (`Cannot enlarge memory arrays`), use this file.
  - `sql-asm-debug.js` : The _Debug_ asm.js version of Sql.js.
 Use this for local development.
+ - `sql-legacy.js` : The older asm.js version of Sql.js compiled with LEGACY_VM_SUPPORT for older browsers.
+Slower and larger.
+Provided for further compatibility reasons.
+ - `sql-legacy-debug.js` : The _Debug_ LEGACY_VM_SUPPORT asm.js version of Sql.js.
+Use this for local development.
  - `worker.*` - Web Worker versions of the above libraries.
 More limited API.
 See [examples/GUI/gui.js](examples/GUI/gui.js) for a good example of this.

 ## Compiling/Contributing